 Likewise, the eight of Pentacles usually represents a quest for perfection and self-improvement, a desire to get better and better at something (or simply as a human being) and working diligently on it.

-Reversed: Frustration, workaholic behavior, poor craftsmanship, lack of commitment to the effort.
+Reversed: Frustration, workaholic behavior, poor craftsmanship, and lack of commitment to the effort.